IISERM/schrodinger-week/tees.md

 4. The last date for submission is 21st August 2020, 12 midnight.

+## Where to submit?

+You have to submit your designs to our official IISER Mail ID, phyclub@iisermohali.ac.in or phyclubiiserm@gmail.com as an attached file, with your name and IISER ID.
+In case of issues, you can contact the undersigned.

 ## Grading

 This time the jury for the competition will be the students of IISER Mohali.
 We'll upload all the designs we would get on a voting portal, so that people can vote for their favourite designs.

-**Yes, you read it right!**

-Going according to democratic principles, the design which gets the most votes would be declared the winner.
+Following democratic principles, the design which gets the most votes would be declared the winner.

 So get ready and get creative!